csc301-fall-2021/team-project-9-greenpeeps/deliverable-1/planning.md

 #### Q9: What are the rules regarding how your team works?

-Describe your team's working culture.

 **Communications:**

-* What is the expected frequency?
-What methods/channels are appropriate?
-  * Weekly meetings on discord.
-  * General updates can be reported in the discord server.
+We will have weekly meetings on discord, and general updates can be reported in the discord server.
-  * Teams should be providing a report on the work that they have done at least once a week (either at online meetings or via write-up) and whenever an important milestone is reached.
+Teams should be providing a report on the work that they have done at least once a week (either at online meetings or via write-up) and whenever an important milestone is reached.
 Since a lot of the teams domains overlap in some key areas of the app, teams are expected to maintain communications over important features and architecture decisions.

-* If you have a partner project, what is your process (in detail) for communicating with your partner?
-  * We are going to hold bi-weekly meetings on Sundays from 9pm to 10pm on Zoom (alternative time: 4pm-5pm on Sundays on Zoom).
+With regards to communicating with our partner project, we are going to hold bi-weekly meetings on Sundays from 9pm to 10pm on Zoom (with an alternative time at 4pm-5pm on Sundays on Zoom).
 We are able to plan some additional emergency meetings if necessary.
 On occasion, if necessary, our partner also agreed to meet us in person if we give him advance notice.
 For all other concerns that are not covered in the meeting, we agreed to contact him via email.

 **Meetings:**
-* How are people held accountable for attending meetings, completing action items?
-Is there a moderator or process?
-  * Weekly Scrum meetings for keeping people accountable.
-Asking people what they have done + what they will do.
-  * For keeping people accountable, I think we can send reminders for deadlines, and speak directly to them about our concerns and try to work on a compromise or resolution.
+People are held accountable for completing action items through the weekly scrum meetings where everyone will report what they have done and what they are planning on doing.
+To keep people accountable, we will send reminders for deadlines, and speak directly to them about our concerns and try to work on a compromise or resolution.

 **Conflict Resolution:**
- * List at least three team scenarios/conflicts you discussed in lecture and how you decided you will resolve them.
-Indecisions?
-Non-responsive team members?
-Any other scenarios you can think of?
   * Non-responsive team members: since we are all working in small teams within our larger team, a non-responsive team member will quickly be discovered and dealt with.
 First, we would attempt to reach out on other channels to talk with the team member on-on-one to determine the root of the problem.
 We will work with that person to overcome the problem (especially if it is something like having a really busy schedule that week).
 We will inform that person to make sure to communicate concerns ahead of time in the future so that we can prepare to overcome them.
 If the problem is something more serious, such as mental health or other, we will inform the TA and route the person to the resources required.
   * Indecisions: If the team is struggling to make key design decisions efficiently, we will refer to Jeffrey Zon’s decision on the matter.
 If the problem is more on the technical side, we will meet all together and make the decision as a team.
 If we have conflicting opinions, we will take the decision to a vote with the whole team.
 If the vote is inconclusive, the side that will be doing the majority of the development on the topic will make the design decision.
   * Merge conflicts: while this will happen rarely because of the way that we have structured our teams, this situation may still come up.
 The developer who has created the merge conflict will contact the other developer(s) that he/she is conflicting with in order to resolve the conflict, if they cannot resolve it on their own.
 They will also be sure to discuss why the conflict arose, and if better communication of tasks has to be established moving forward to avoid conflicts in the future.